SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Removing applications

 To remove an application, simply hover over the application name and click the "X" button.
 A confirmation pop-up window will appear.
-Click "OK" and the group will be deleted.
+Click "OK" and the application will be deleted.

 ![Remove application](/guides/users-guide/removeapp.png)